-Translation: Your unwanted weight gain, “slow metabolism,” unexplained fatigue and hormone imbalances may actually be more of a STRESS (lifestyle, environment, and/or diet) problem, NOT a thyroid problem.
+Translation: Your unwanted weight gain, “slow metabolism,” unexplained fatigue and hormone imbalances may actually be more of a stress.
+Stress can come from lifestyle, environment, and/or diet.

 7 Essential Diet & Lifestyle Factors to Address First BEFORE Diagnosing Yourself with Hypothyroidism

 Remember, you ideally want “healthy” thyroid levels of the following:

 - TSH: Between 0.5-2

 - Free T3: 2.5-4